redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge2-Provisioning_In_Azure_CLI.md

 8. <strong>Verify connectivity to the new virtual machine</strong>

     * SSH to the new virtual machine IP address; Login using the username and password credentials you specified in the previous step
-    * Determine the quantity and type of CPUs assigned to your host
+    * Determine the quantity and type of CPUs assigned to your host (Make note of this!)
-    * Determine the amount of memory assigned to your host
+    * Determine the amount of memory assigned to your host (Make note of this!)
-    * View all of the disk that has been presented to this host
+    * View all of the disk that has been presented to this host (Make note of this!)

 9. <strong>Modify the new virtual machine</strong>